Majority Believe Infertility is a Medical Condition and Want Treatments Supported by the Healthcare System

 pre-term, require a caesarean delivery, and need expensive care at

 birth and throughout their lives.

-Today, Quebec is the only province in Canada to provide universal access
+Quebec is the only province in Canada to provide universal access to in

-Sinai Hospital.
-"Many of my patients are young and not financially in a
+Fertility Program in Calgary.
+"Many of my patients are young and not

-on patients requiring IVF, they are far less likely to insist on
+treatment, they are far less likely to insist on transferring multiple

-transferring multiple embryos.
-Replacing fewer embryos results in
+embryos.
+Replacing fewer embryos results in significant financial

-significant savings to the healthcare system while achieving better
+savings to the healthcare system while achieving better health outcomes

-health outcomes for mothers and babies.
-This is achieved by reducing
+for mothers and babies.
+This is achieved by reducing complicated twin

-complicated twin pregnancies and multiple births which are not only
+pregnancies and multiple births which is not only costly to the